-As discussed above, we cannot fully rule out that the estimated marginal effect of REMAIN MP, which records the stance of each MP in the 2016 referendum, captures constituency as well as the MP's personal preferences.
-The fact that we condition on the LEAVE VOTE SHARE and, thus, estimate the effect of REMAIN MP holding the preference among the voters of each constituency for leaving the European Union constant militates against this.
+As discussed above, we cannot fully rule out that the estimated marginal effect of RE-MAIN MP, which records the stance of each MP in the 2016 referendum, captures constituency as well as the MP's personal preferences.
+The fact that we condition on the LEAVE VOTE SHARE and, thus, estimate the effect of REMAIN MP holding the preferences of the voters in each constituency for leaving the European Union constant militates against that interpretation.
 Yet, it is important to consider the issue further.

-The MPs who voted on the Withdrawal Agreement in the three Meaningful Votes can be divided into two groups: those who were elected for the first time in the general election in 2017, i.e., after the referendum, and those who were elected (or re-elected) in 2015 (and re-elected in 2017), i.e., before the referendum.
-If the MPs' stance in the referendum were selected strategically to match constituency preferences, we conjecture that the incentive to do this would be much stronger for those who were already MPs at the time of the referendum.
-After all the MPs elected for the first time in 2017 did not know in 2016 that they would be running in a general election shortly after the referendum and, thus, their incentive to match their stance with that of their future voters is arguable much lower.
-For them, it stands to reason that the vote in the referendum does reflect their personal preference.
+The MPs who voted on the Withdrawal Agreement in the three Meaningful Votes can be divided between those who also were part of the 2015 Parliament and, therefore, were serving as representatives at the time of the referendum, and those who were not members of the past legislative (i.e., those entering the House of Commons in 2017).
+If the MPs' stances in the referendum were selected strategically to match constituency preferences, we conjecture that the incentive to do so would be much stronger for those who already were MPs at the time of the referendum.
+After all the MPs elected in 2017 did not know in 2016 that they would be running in a general election shortly after the referendum vote and, thus, their incentive to match their stances with those of future voters arguable is much weaker.
+For them, it stands to reason that the referendum vote does reflect their personal preference.